gbif/ipt/README.md

 The simplest way to begin using the IPT is to request a free account on a [trusted data hosting centre](https://github.com/gbif/ipt/wiki/dataHostingCentres) allowing you to manage your own datasets and publish them through GBIF.org without the hassle of setting up and maintaining the IPT on your own server.

 Otherwise if want to setup your own instance of the IPT the [Getting Started Guide](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#getting-started-guide) is your entry point.

+_Be sure to sign up to the [IPT Mailing List](https://lists.gbif.org/mailman/listinfo/ipt/), which serves as a support group for IPT users.
+It is essential that the IPT is kept up to date to be as secure and robust as possible, so if you are responsible for administering an IPT, then you should be signed up to be notified of new releases so that you can update immediately._

 ### @Coders